Michael Asch

 works as a professor in the Department of Anthropology at the University of Victoria.
 Much of his work over the years has focused on issues of Indigenous rights and indigenous-settler relations in Canada.

 Asch received a B.A. in anthropology from the University of Chicago and a Ph.D. from Columbia University.
 He has been a Fellow of the Royal Society of Canada since 2002 as a part of the Academy of Social Sciences.

 He has been a part of several research projects and non-profit initiatives such as Intellectual Property Issues in Cultural Heritage (iPinCH) and Smithsonian Folkways Recordings.
 Asch is also credited as being one of the founding members the Canadian Anthropology Society/la société canadienne d'anthropologie (CASCA).

 Life and family

 Asch was born on April 9, 1943, in New York City, New York.
 He is the son of Moses Asch, the founder of Folkway Records, and the grandson of Sholem Asch, a Polish-Jewish novelist, dramatist, and Yiddish language essayist.
 Asch was an only child and does not have any siblings.
 He is married to Margaret Asch.

 Career

 Academics

-Asch received his B.A in anthropology from the University of Chicago and later went on to earn his Ph.D from Columbia University.
-He joined the University of Alberta in 1971, where he became the anthropology department chair from 1982-1986.
-He moved to Victoria, British Columbia, in the late 1990s, where he now works as a Professor at the University of Victoria.
+Asch received his BA in anthropology from the University of Chicago and later went on to earn his PhD from Columbia University.
+He joined the University of Alberta in 1971, where he became the anthropology department chair from 1982 to 1986.
+He moved to Victoria, British Columbia, in the late 1990s, where he now works as a professor at the University of Victoria.
 He received a B.A. in anthropology from the University of Chicago and a Ph.D. from Columbia University.